sameerapurini/PyTest/BDDwithPytest-bdd/README.md

-# BDD Cucumber automation tests Python Based selenium project for api and Web testing
+# BDD Cucumber Python Based selenium API and UI automation tests
 This is an automation project for testing using using `pytest` and `pytest-bdd`